- Small business owners, including sole proprietors, may be able to use a variety of deductions for reducing their tax bills.

 Employee and contractor expenses

-Whether you have employees on payroll, or you hire independent contractors to provide services to your business, you can probably write most of those costs off.
+Whether you have employees on payroll, or you hire independent contractors to provide services to your business, you can usually write most or all of those costs off.
 (With regard to payroll taxes, you can’t take a deduction for the amounts you withhold from an employee’s pay for FICA taxes, which covers Social Security and Medicare, for example, but you can likely deduct the employer’s portion.)

 You should also generally be able to write off bonuses and commissions provided they meet IRS requirements.